elabftw/elabftw/documentation/docs/install/upgrade/update-6.md

 It is the right-hand side that needs to be modified: the listening port in the container.

-For quadlets, adjust PublishPort if you're using this, or adjust your reverse proxy to use port 8080.
+For quadlets/podman, adjust PublishPort if you're using this, or adjust your reverse proxy to use port 8080.

 ### Environment